 Dan has his is M.Sc. from U. of Dundee, Scotland; MBA from U. of Toronto and is currently working on his doctoral thesis on the impact of EPR on packaging design.
 He is a Canadian Environmental Professional (EP) in Waste Management, and Sustainability, a UK Member of the Chartered Institution of Wastes Management (MCIWM).
 Dan has written or presented more than 100 papers on diversion.

-Associate Director, Procter & Gamble
+Director Global Sustainability, Procter & Gamble

 Director of PAC NEXT US & PAC FOOD, PAC Packaging Consortium